AdobeDocs/analytics-learn.en/help/analysis-workspace/curate-and-share-projects/curation-and-sharing-in-analysis-workspace.md

 kt: 2294

 ---
-# title Curate and share in Analysis Workspace
+# Curate and share in Analysis Workspace

 Once you have built a project in Analysis Workspace, you can [!UICONTROL curate] (simplify) it and share it with other teams and individuals in your organizations so that they can explore it and self-serve with data.
 This video shows you how to work with [!UICONTROL curation] and sharing.